Activations Are Bad for Geometry

 rank(JF(x))=rank(WS(x),:),\mathrm{rank}\big(\mathbf{J}_F(\mathbf{x})\big) = \mathrm{rank}\big(\mathbf{W}_{S(\mathbf{x}),\,:}\big),

 the rank of W\mathbf{W} restricted to its surviving rows.
-If WS\mathbf{W}_S no longer spans Rn\mathbb{R}^n, the Jacobian loses column rank and a neighborhood of x\mathbf{x} is crushed onto a lower-dimensional subset of output space.
-Information that lived along the killed columns is gone in the strong sense — the next layer receives the same image regardless of where you were inside kerJF\ker \mathbf{J}_F.
+If the rows of WS\mathbf{W}_S no longer span Rd\mathbb{R}^d, the Jacobian loses column rank and a neighborhood of x\mathbf{x} is crushed onto a lower-dimensional subset of output space.
+Information that lived along the killed directions is gone in the strong sense, the next layer receives the same image regardless of where you were inside kerJF\ker \mathbf{J}_F.

 JF(x)==L1Dϕ(z())W,\mathbf{J}_F(\mathbf{x}) = \prod_{\ell = L}^{1} \mathbf{D}_\phi(\mathbf{z}^{(\ell)})\, \mathbf{W}_\ell,